Te Teko

 Te Teko is a small inland town along the banks of the Rangitaiki River in the Bay of Plenty region of New Zealand's North Island.

 The township includes a racecourse, golf course, police station, and a primary school.
 The primary school was established in 1881.

-Te Hoko is in the rohe (tribal area) of the Ngāti Awa iwi.
+Te Teko is in the rohe (tribal area) of the Ngāti Awa iwi.

 History and culture

 History

+In the pre-colonial period, Te Teko was the birthplace of Rangiteaorere, ancestor of Ngati Rangiteaorere.

 In the mid-1860s, Te Teko was the site of a significant siege on a Māori pā as part of the East Cape War.

 After peace came to the region, a hotel was established on the banks of the Rangitaiki River in 1879 and Te Teko rose in importance as a boat service was established to ferry hotel customers and travellers across the river.
 A bridge made the boat service redundant in 1915.

 Marae

 Te Teko has several marae, which are meeting grounds for Ngāti Awa hapū: